Absolute value – the distance of a number from 0, always a positive number, represented by |□|

 Surface area – the measured exterior surface of a 3-dimensional shape, similar to area for 2-dimensional objects

-Symmetry – a condition where a shape is the same on both sides, can be reflectional (mirrored), rotational (can be rotated to match), translational (can be moved without changing shape), helical (translational + rotational), scale (can change size while keeping shape), glide (reflectional + translational), and rotoreflection (reflectional + rotational)
+Symmetry or Equivariance – a condition where a shape is the same on both sides, can be reflectional (mirrored), rotational (can be rotated to match), translational (can be moved without changing shape), helical (translational + rotational), scale (can change size while keeping shape), glide (reflectional + translational), and rotoreflection (reflectional + rotational)

 Triangle – a 3-sided 2-dimensional shape